rajdeep-chakraborty-418/pei-processing/readme.md

 - `tst/` - Contains unit tests for the code
   - In Each GitHub Action, workflow execute to ensure Test Cases are passed

-## Pre Processing
-- Convert Excel file of Customers.xlsx to CSV format in Customers.csv using scripts/converter.py

 ## Local Execution Requirements
 - Setup PEI_ENV environment variable to local